Signage and rules of conduct

 Easy

 Basically a family-friendly MTB route with a predominantly good road surface.
-Gradients hardly exceed 5%, on short stretches a maximum of 15%.
+Gradients hardly exceed 5%, on short stretches 15% at the maximum.
 As a rule, there are no special danger areas or these are indicated by special signs (e.g. signage).

 Medium